wiremock/api-template-library/googleapis.com-playintegrity/index.md

 ---
 slug: "googleapis-com-playintegrity"
-name: "Google Play Integrity API"
+title: "Google Play Integrity API"
 provider: "googleapis.com"
 description: "The Play Integrity API helps you check that you're interacting with\
   \ your genuine app on a genuine Android device powered by Google Play services.\